LC-Linkous/tinySA_python/README.md

 success = tsa.connect(port='COM10')

 # if port open, then get device information and disconnect
-if success == True:
+if success == False:
+    print("ERROR: could not connect to port")
+else:
     msg = tsa.info()
     print(msg)
     tsa.disconnect()
-else:
-    print("ERROR: could not connect to port")

 ```
 Example output for this method is as follows: